 The shoes are responsive and lightweight.
 However, you’ll need time to break in these shoes because they’re a tad stiff because of the added support.
 We also noticed some irritation in the arch area.
 Otherwise, they’re comfortable with ample cushioning throughout the construction.

-The ISO lacing system provides a comfortable, yet snug upper with an almost sock-like feel to the shoe.
+The Guide FORMFIT system provides a comfortable, yet snug upper with an almost sock-like feel to the shoe.

 The traction is top-notch, giving you plenty of control no matter what the surface conditions.
 The medial posting provides outstanding arch support.
 Overall, they’re a good pair of shoes with some minor issues in comfort.